How to Become a Zoologist

 For a Zoologist, work environments can vary.
 Some may work exclusively in offices and laboratories.
 Others might teach at museums and universities.
 Many spend the majority of their time outdoors gathering field data and studying rare animals in their natural habitats.
 Depending on their specific position or branch of study, a zoologist’s job description can vary widely but is impactful everywhere.

 Zoos, Wildlife Centers, Parks, & Aquaria

 Do zoologists work in zoos?
 Of course, they do!
 Well, at least some of them do.
-In zoos, wildlife centers, national parks, and aquariums these wildlife specialists manage a variety of species.
+In zoos, wildlife centers, national parks, and aquariums, wildlife specialists manage a variety of species.

 But, what do zoologists do at zoos?
-As zookeepers, researchers, and trainers, they care for the animals, ensure proper distribution, and keep their enclosures comfortable.
-When it comes to breeding programs, zoologists have the training needed to restore wild populations and address threats.
+As zookeepers, researchers, and trainers, they care for the animals, observe animal behavior, provide enrichment to stimulate healthy behaviors, train animals, and keep enclosures clean, safe, and comfortable.
+When it comes to breeding programs, zoologists have the training needed to maintain healthy captive populations, restore wild populations, and address threats.

 Wildlife Conservation or Rehabilitation Groups & Non-Profits,

 Wildlife conservation groups often hire zoologists to help them effectively rehabilitate and release animals.
 At these non-profit organizations, zoologists can use their expertise to plan conservation and ecotourism initiatives within local communities or to lobby governments.